RedFoliage0/MCM-2025-D-TEAM2509407/README.md

 3. Cluster_Centers_and_Populations.csv, used to record information about attraction points
 4. Traffic_Allocation_Summary_With_Reallocation.csv, it is used to record the changes in data before and after the collapse of the bridge
 5. Bus_Station_Connectivity_Average_Count.csv, It is used to record the average number of reachable bus stops within the three bus stops after clustering

+The tags before the code are used to facilitate distinguishing the corresponding scope and increase readability, but not all code is described in the paper, and the same applies to maps and pictures